VictorBbt/Help-Mates-Genetic-Evolution-Algorithm/README.md

 ![FinalRenderingGif]

 This work was done as the final project for the course **INF633: Advanced 3D Graphics** given by Marie-Paule Cani at Ecole Polytechnique.
-The repository containing my work and the expectations for this project can be found [here](https://edualvarado.github.io/inf633-2022-2023/).
+The repository containing the description and the expectations for this project can be found [here](https://edualvarado.github.io/inf633-2022-2023/).

 ## 1 - Setup the project 🛠️